Skip to main content

 Terrors to Unveil - Intrusion Game Cover

-Terrors to Unveil - Intrusion is a single player casual simulation game with horror and mystery themes.
+Terrors to Unveil - Intrusion is a single player and multiplayer casual simulation game with horror and mystery themes.
 It was developed by Psycho and was released on May 22, 2025.
 It received mostly positive reviews from players.

 Terrors to Unveil Is a series-based psychological horror game that immerses players in disturbing stories, each one unraveling the terrifying stories of those who lived to tell their experiences.
 The first episode of Terrors to Unveil is free to play, more episodes are coming soon.
 Terrors to Unveil - Intrusion David Hopster, a 15-year-old high school student, has just been left home alone for…